Xbox Chief: We Need To Create a Netflix of Video Games

 Looking forward to games being randomly pulled in and out of the catalogue while I'm in the middle of playing them, at whim of always changing agreements between the streaming service and the publishers.

-Eliminate used game sale, reap more profit (Score:2)
+Eliminate used game sale, reap more profit (Score:3)